yehia67/documentation/iota-go/0.1/README.md

 To download the IOTA Go client library and its dependencies, do the following:

 1. In any directory outside of GOPATH, initiate your project.
-Change the <your-module-path> placeholder to your chosen path such as github.com/me/awesome-project.
+Change the `<your-module-path>` placeholder to your chosen path such as `github.com/me/awesome-project`.

 	```bash